github-linguist/linguist/README.md

 1. If the files are misclassified, search for [open issues][issues] to see if anyone else has already reported the issue.
 Any information you can add, especially links to public repositories, is helpful.
 You can also use the [manual overrides](#overrides) feature to correctly classify them in your repository.
 1. If there are no reported issues of this misclassification, [open an issue][new-issue] and include a link to the repository or a sample of the code that is being misclassified.

+Keep in mind that the repository language stats are only [updated when you push changes](#how-linguist-works-on-github-com), and the results are cached for the lifetime of your repository.
+If you have not made any changes to your repository in a while, you may find pushing another change will correct the stats.

 ### My repository isn't showing my language

 Linguist does not consider [vendored code](#vendored-code), [generated code](#generated-code), [documentation](#documentation), or `data` and `prose` languages (as defined by the `type` attribute in [`languages.yml`](/lib/linguist/languages.yml)) when calculating the repository language statistics.